Tiloup9291/OROS/README.md

 | 250 µs          | 29.9 → 33.2 µs (11.9–13.2 %)   |    **0**    | **100 % in [0-1) µs** |
 | 100 µs          | 29.9 µs (29.8 %)               | 1 (warm-up) | **100 % in [0-1) µs** |

-**Isolation proven**: across all periods and all load scenarios, the EtherCAT cycle wake-up jitter on Core 0 remains **100 % within [0-1) µs** — the network/USB/SSH load on Core 2 does **not** perturb the determinism of Core 0.
-The minimum sustained tested period is **100 µs (10 kHz)**.
+**Isolation demonstrated by measurement**: Under all tested periods and workload scenarios, the EtherCAT cycle wake-up jitter on Core 0 remains **100 % within [0-1) µs** — the network/USB/SSH load on Core 2 does **not** perturb the determinism of Core 0.
+The minimum sustained tested EtherCAT cycle period is **100 µs (10 kHz)**.

 ---

 ## License

-The OROS kernel, HAL, drivers, and services are original work.
-The linked image embeds **GPLv2** components (wolfSSL/wolfSSH, and the EtherCAT master is a home-grown reimplementation inspired by EtherLab IgH, also GPLv2).
-For a proprietary product, a commercial license from wolfSSL and IgH is required, or these components must be isolated. lwIP and FatFs are BSD-licensed (no copyleft constraint).
-U-Boot (GPL) remains an external bootloader and does not affect the OS license.
+OROS is composed of original software developed specifically for a bare-metal AArch64 real-time operating system and third-party components.

+The original OROS kernel, HAL, scheduler, drivers, and real-time services are licensed separately under the OROS project license.

+Third-party components retain their original licenses:

+- EtherCAT master:
+  modified derivative work based on EtherLab EtherCAT Master 1.6.8.
+  Licensed under GNU General Public License version 2 (GPLv2).

+  The OROS port includes modifications such as:
+  - removal of Linux kernel dependencies
+  - replacement of Linux synchronization primitives
+  - replacement of Linux networking interfaces
+  - integration with OROS hardware abstraction and real-time execution model

+- lwIP:
+  BSD licensed.

+- FatFs:
+  BSD-like licensed.

+- wolfSSL/wolfCrypt and wolfSSH:
+  GPLv2 or commercial licensing depending on the distribution model.

+U-Boot remains an external GPL-licensed bootloader component and is not part of the OROS operating system source tree.

+For proprietary products, GPL-covered components must either be used in compliance with their licenses or replaced with separately licensed alternatives.